connectedcooking/opcua-dynamic-node-manager/README.md

 "Device123".equals(realNodeId.identifier()); // true
 ```

-The dynamic node manager search for dynamic node IDs matching the requested real node ID and return the first found dynamic node with resolved ID from request parameters.
+The dynamic node manager searches for dynamic node IDs matching the requested real node ID and returns the first matching dynamic node, containing the resolved ID from request parameters.

 All nodes that are not managed by the dynamic node manager must be referenced by real node IDs.